AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Image Modality

 Conditional GANs (cGANs) \cite{mirza2014conditional} are the first to extend GANs \cite{goodfellow2014generative} to a conditional setting, where both the generator and discriminator are conditioned on additional information (e.g., class labels that are encoded as one-hot vectors).
-AC-GAN \cite{odena2017conditional} introduces an auxiliary classifier to add more structure to the GAN latent space, which is improved in \cite{miyato2018cgans} with a projection to improve the diversity of the generated samples for each class.
-PPGN \cite{nguyen2017plug} aims to generate images at test time according to a replaceable condition classifier network in a plug-and-play manner.
-Conditional Instance Normalization \cite{dumoulin2017a} and CBN \cite{de2017modulating} propose conditional normalization mechanisms as a way to modulate the intermediate feature representations based on the conditioning information.
-MSGAN \cite{mao2019mode} aims to mitigate the mode collapse issue for cGANs.
-Score-SDE \cite{song2021score} explores a score-based generative approach for conditional generation, where the conditional reverse-time SDE can be estimated from unconditional scores.
-To guide the DM's generation process, classifier guided diffusion sampling \cite{dhariwal2021diffusion} proposes to use the gradients of a pre-trained image classifier.
-To remove the need for a classifier, classifier-free guided sampling \cite{ho2021classifier} is proposed as a way to train a conditional and unconditional model by training with the class information as inputs and randomly dropping the class information during training, which provides control over the generation process.
-Self-guided Diffusion Models \cite{hu2023selfguided} aim to eliminate the need for labeled image data by creating self-annotations with a self-supervised feature extractor.
-Meng et al. \cite{meng2023on} introduce a distillation approach to distill classifier-guided classifier-free guided DMs to obtain models that are more efficient to sample from.
+AC-GAN \cite{odena2017conditional} introduces an auxiliary classifier to add more structure to the GAN latent space.
+To improve the flexibility of AC-GANs, PPGN \cite{nguyen2017plug} aims to generate images at test time according to a replaceable condition classifier network in a plug-and-play manner.
+Then, to better modulate the intermediate feature representations based on the conditioning information, Dumoulin et al. \cite{dumoulin2017a} proposes conditional normalization mechanisms in the architecture.
+Following the development of DM-based approaches, Score-SDE \cite{song2021score} explores a score-based generative approach for conditional generation, where the conditional reverse-time SDE can be estimated from unconditional scores.
+To guide the DM's generation process without heavy re-training, classifier guided diffusion sampling \cite{dhariwal2021diffusion} proposes to use the gradients of a pre-trained image classifier.
+Then, to remove the need for a classifier, classifier-free guided sampling \cite{ho2021classifier} is proposed as a way to train a conditional and unconditional model by training with the class information as inputs and randomly dropping the class information during training, which provides control over the generation process.
+Subsequently, Self-guided Diffusion Models \cite{hu2023selfguided} aim to eliminate the need for labeled image data by creating self-annotations with a self-supervised feature extractor.

 \textbf{Image Inpainting} is where a model takes as input an image that is incomplete in some way (e.g., missing pixels), and tries to complete the image.
 Many approaches are designed to better leverage the context surrounding the missing patch, and to handle patches of various shapes.